chengdongqiang/OrViT/README.md

 The JAligner (Open source Java implementation of Smith-Waterman) was also included in OrViT/src.
 The JAligner by Ahmed Moustafa was downloaded from http://jaligner.sourceforge.net

-The GNU parallel was implemented for multiple serial command line parallel running.
+The GNU parallel was applied for multiple serial command line parallel running.
 The GNU parallel by Ole Tange was cited here: Tange, O. (2021, August 22).
 GNU Parallel 20210822 ('Kabul').
 Zenodo. https://doi.org/10.5281/zenodo.5233953.

 ### **Usage**